-Erected with funds donated by Mrs. Nora Byrne in memory of her husband and son, The Thomas Byrne Memorial Library was dedicated in 1931.
-It houses the main collection of research materials on the campus.
+Erected with funds donated by Mrs. Nora Byrne in memory of her husband, the Thomas Byrne Memorial Library was dedicated in 1931.
+It houses the main collection of research materials on the campus as well as Special Collections and the College's Archive.
+A new library building is currently under construction and will be ready for occupancy by fall of 2004.